Emory University welcomes applications from undocumented students (with our without DACA).

 Please disregard this item on your applicant checklist.
-Even though we waive this requirement for DACA and Undocumented students, it may still appear on your checklist.
+Even though we waive this requirement for undocumented students (with or without DACA), it may still appear on your checklist.
 This will not affect or delay the review of your application.

-I am a DACA student and I currently attend or have attended college.
-Am I eligible for this DACA policy as a transfer applicant?
+I am an undocumented student (with or without DACA), and I currently attend or have attended college.
+Am I eligible for this policy as a transfer students?

-Our current DACA policy applies only to students applying as first-year applicants.
-Unfortunately transfer applicants are not eligible.
+Our current undocumented student policy is only for students applying as first-year students.
+Unfortunately transfer students are not eligible.